lr-m/ESPIR-Crypto-Ticker/README.md

 ## IMPORTANT

 To use, put the ST7735_Crypto_Ticker directory in your Arduino libraries directory.
-Also, you need to add the thumbprint from your browser to the Arduino sketch (line 59 of ticker.ino)
+Also, you need to add the thumbprint from your browser to the Arduino sketch (line 59 of ticker.ino).
+In the event the display is not properly aligned (edges of pixels with random colour) or the colours are inverted, look at the Display Fix section.

 To get the thumbprint (on Chrome):